 B. Architectural Access Board and Americans with Disabilities act.
 Notwithstanding the above, minor footprint extensions shall be permitted if necessary to comply with requirements of the Massachusetts Architectural Access Board or the Americans with Disabilities Act.

-§ 300-20.8 Parking requirements.
+§ 300-9.2.7Parking requirements.

 The following parking requirements shall be applicable in the MSHD.
 The purpose of these parking requirements is to encourage the MSHD to be pedestrian-friendly, with alternative travel modes encouraged, including the use of bicycles and automated electric vehicles (AEVs), as appropriate.
 Parking requirements within the MSHD are as follows: